paulsammut/RoboDolf/readme.md

 controller and then grants control to the requesting controller.
 The Helm Actor only enacts steering messages coming from controllers that have a control boolean enabled.

+#### Subscriptions and Publications

+The Controller Actor subscribes to:

+* Controller Message

+The Controller Actor publishes these RDS Messages:

+* Controller Message
+* Controller State Message

 ### Mission Control Actor